bluesky/databroker/doc/source/v2/administrator/index.rst

        # `<DESTINATION_DIRECTORY>/<uid>.msgpack`.
        suitcase.msgpack.export(run.documents(), DESTINATION_DIRECTORY)

-Create a configuration file somewhere in intake's search path, either at a system location or user location.
-Identify these like so:
+Create an intake catalog file somewhere in intake's search path, either at a system ("global") location or a user location.
+You can list these locations using the convenience function :func:`catalog_search_path`.

 .. code:: python

-   from intake.catalog.default import user_data_dir, global_data_dir
+   from databroker import catalog_search_path catalog_search_path()

-   user_data_dir()
-   global_data_dir()
+The file should look like:

 .. code:: yaml